 None of the machines in the shop shall be used for cutting ferrous metal.

 All club and association owned tools, materials, supplies and equipment must be used only within the confines of the woodshop.
 The loaning and removal of these items for use at other locations is against club policy.

-The sale of merchandise created on SCOV equipment shall follow the guidelines outlined in Board policy OPR-008 – Merchandise and Service Sales on Association Property.
-(SCOV Revised Club Rules, Regulations & Procedures December 14, 2017)
+The sale of merchandise created on SCOV equipment shall follow Board policy OPR-008 – Merchandise and Service Sales on Association Property.
+(SCOV Revised Club Rules, Regulations & Procedures October 22, 2019)